Battle against McKinsey’s PST - 10 Essential Tips to Get Outstanding Results

 As you are not allowed to use scratch paper, you should take the most out of the paper you are given.
 Marking numbers, underlining and circling key words in the text help you quickly rediscover relevant information.
 Time is too precious to spend it on quickly and accurately calculating using numbers of the wrong row of a data table.

 The same goes for answer possibilities you eliminate: cross them out!
 That way you do not have to re-think in case you want to revisit the question.
 Make sure to check that you marked the answer of a question that you solved.
 It would be a pity to lose points on minor flaws like that.

 Tip 10: Dress properly

 Usually the PST takes place in the McKinsey office on a different day than the actual case interview.
 There will be no way to impress anyone or to start networking with McKinsey consultants.
 However, please dress properly which in consulting terms means putting on a suit.
 We know that many candidates repeat the same mistake and make a bad first impression!

 Working with a team of experienced McKinsey consultants, we designed McKinsey PSTs for you that you can download as PDFs and use to practice.
 Going through each PST example will give you a feeling for the different types of questions McKinsey likes to use.
 We made sure that these tests have the ideal difficulty level to help you ace the real PST at your McKinsey office.
-Not wasting time on comparing different PST offers and practicing with the best and newest material online, will save you a lot of time during your practice and will help you optimize your test performance.
+Additionally, our McKinsey PST Preparation Guide will help you to get familiar with the general setup and structure of the PST.
+Practicing with the best and newest material online, will save you a lot of time during your practice and will help you optimize your test performance.
 Follow our 10 Tips and start practicing McKinsey PSTs now!

 PrepLounge: The key to your success